CopperEgg/apidocs/revealmetrics/tags.md

 * a tag  Tags may contain a-z, A-Z, 0-9, - and \_

-* one or more custom object idv to which the tag will be applied. idv for object is identifier for mertic object (can be found from UI).
+* one or more custom object idv to which the tag will be applied. idv for an object is the identifier for a mertic object (can be found from UI).

 * if specifying more than one idv, use a comma-separated list